iotaledger/wallet.rs/docs/docs/specs/README.md

 #### available_balance()

 Gets available account balance.
-Available account balance is the amount users are allowed to spend.
+The available account balance is the amount users are allowed to spend.
 It should subtract the pending balance from the total balance.

 For example, if a user with _50i_ total account balance has made a transaction spending _30i_, the available balance should be _20i_ (i.e. 50i - 30i).

-Available balance should be read directly from the local storage.
-To read the latest account balance from the network, [sync()](#sync) should be used first.
+The available balance should be read directly from local storage.
+If you want to read the latest account balance from the network, you should use [sync()](#sync) first.

 <table>
   <tr>